pterofighter-s-organization/apptracker/frontend/src/components/Navbars/components/README.md

 # Note to myself

-instead of export * from "./Buttons and calling buttons straight from "./components"

-gonna have to call /components/Buttons so we can make sure where the component files come from
+for sub-components of a specific component, is better to call centralize every component in an index.js since we have to render every one of them to make this component work.